COVID-19 has disrupted how organizations are operating, with many experiencing reduced hours, adjusted goals, furloughs, or even layoffs.

 Ensure that you’re providing managers with the training to provide structured feedback and formalized criteria to assess their direct reports.
 This can help them concentrate on assessing women based on their behaviors and accomplishments rather than personality attributes.

 You’ll want employees to take a moment and consider what their goals and priorities were prior to the pandemic, how much they achieved in reaching those goals, as well as what accomplishments they’ve had since the start of the pandemic.
+Here are how questions regarding accomplishments pre-COVID differ from the questions you should be asking post-COVID.

 Question regarding accomplishments pre-COVID